aarontran/snr-filaments/agenda.md

 * Update code deep review eventually (discuss: correction to the negative sign in electron distribution functions, explain the Ecut scaling / calculation)

-* Look at azimuthal dependence of B field, robustness of numbers from approx python model.
-Brian asked, does B field scale with stronger energy dependence?
-(NOT ADDRESSED as of July 30)

 ### General (high-level questions)